wilsonmar/oss-perf/README.md

 A. **Testing earlier** in the dev. lifecycle through more automatic **generation** of test automation scripts.

+   Although various attempts at generating UI code have not taken hold due to complexity, generation of APIs is less complex of an undertaking.

 B. **Automatic alerts** of slow execution speeds during automated functional testing.

+C. **Cycle though variations** in several configurations during a single manual run initiation.
+   This takes functionality beyond merely testing to engineering.

-The objective here is to reduce the amount of manual effort (and human errors) on the part of "testers".
+The objective here is to **reduce the amount of manual effort** (and human errors) to conduct tests.

-C. Centralizing data from various views of system behavior under stress (or not) can be analyzed together will provide the basis for "machine learning" to identify trends and deduce insights.
+D. **Centralizing data** from various views of system behavior under stress (or not) can be analyzed together will provide the basis for identifying trends and other insights using both manual and "machine learning" techniques.

-D. Measure how much time it takes to execute various aspects of JavaScript and other work within browsers.
+E. Measure how much time it takes to execute various aspects of JavaScript and other work within browsers.

 <a name="TypesOfTest">